The Latest Update

 “One must straightforwardly realize what has not yet appeared in history namely, democracy.” – Joseph Beuys

 Our practice involves the creation of algorithmic systems, scores, and software programs, which ensure that elements of each project (choreography, music, environment) unfold uniquely in each performance in response to the actions of the audience, democratizing and decentralizing control over how the work is made and experienced.
 In Last Audience, we aim to advance this practice by inviting the audience to embody the work.
 They are this work’s performers, stage crew, and musicians, as well as its audience.
 For inspiration, we are borrowing and re-contextualizing the traditional requiem mass for its structure and potential political themes (mercy, judgment, benediction).
-Each night, an audience of 75 will be guided through a 10-part score, every part of which is unique to that evening, never to be reused.
+Each night, an audience of 75 will be guided through a 10-part score, which is unique to that evening.
 These scores prompt movement, sound, text and scenic changes.
-We will sing, shout, whisper, construct costumes, wear masks, form tableaus, orchestrate lighting, build sets and dance as part of a communal live act.
-For example, the audience might be asked to kneel for 115 seconds (the average length of time it takes to sing the national anthem), perform a series of supplicating gestures or flood the space with light.
+We will sing, shout, whisper, construct costumes, form tableaus, orchestrate lighting, and dance as part of a communal live act.
 Castro and Moore will guide the performances along with three long-standing collaborators: Kathy Couch (environment/light/set), and David Thomson and devynn emory (performer/choreographers).

-To prepare several distinct scores for the run of performances, Moore will be developing a diverse set of materials – a songbook, sets of invented handheld instruments, pre-recorded materials, and sections of generative electronic scores that will be controlled by the audience – as well as language and other methods for guiding interaction.
+To prepare several distinct scores for the run of performances, Moore will be developing a diverse set of materials – an invented instrument, pre-recorded materials, and sections of generative electronic scores that will be controlled by the audience – as well as language and other methods for guiding interaction.
 Versions of these materials will be developed over the course of numerous residencies and encounters with test audiences.

 Cue points: 27:55, 43:21, 50:10, 1:02:56.